wasif12334/DSA-Questions/README.md

-This is Dsa question repo where i stored those question which are mostly asked bythe tech companies in their interview
+This is Dsa question repo where i stored those question which I learn during the 3rd sem of my bsse